IIHF World Ranking: Men's rankings

-Russia and Belarus were expelled from competing in the 2022 and 2023 World Championships because of their invasion of Ukraine.
+Russia and Belarus were expelled from competing in all World Championships since 2022 because of their invasion of Ukraine.
 They were, however, granted the points of the positions they would have been seeded based on their 2021 ranking: in 2022, Russia in third place received 1120 points, and Belarus in 14th place received 860 points.
 Several nations withdrew from the 2022 World Championships over COVID-19 concerns.
 These nations similarly received the points of the positions they would have been seeded within their respective tournaments: Australia as second place in IIA received 560 points, New Zealand as third place in IIB received 440 points, North Korea as first place in IIIA received 360 points, Hong Kong as second place in IIIB received 220 points, and the Philippines as fourth place in IV received 100 points.

-The following table lists the full breakdown of ranking following the 2022 Men's Ice Hockey World Championships, and the calculations of the rankings following the 2023 Men's Ice Hockey World Championships.
+The following table lists the full breakdown of ranking following the 2024 Men's Ice Hockey World Championships and the calculations of the rankings during the 2025 Men's Ice Hockey World Championships.
 Scores in italics represent minimum possible scores for unfinished tournaments.
 All tournament's points have their full value displayed, while the ranking is calculated by adding the current year's tournament points to the depreciated previous three years' tournament points as explained above.
 The depreciated percentages are shown in the column headings, first for the current total, then for the new total.
 The "Total" columns are the sums of the current tournament points and the depreciated values for past tournaments.
 The "+/–" columns indicate the increase or decrease in ranking since the last tournament.
 A dash in a tournament column indicates that the country did not participate.

 Women's rankings

-The Women's 2023 ranking is based on the performance at the World Championships of 2023, 2022, 2021, and 2020, and at the Olympic Ice Hockey tournament of 2022.
+The Women's 2025 ranking is based on the performance at the World Championships of 2025, 2024, 2023, and 2022, and at the Olympic Ice Hockey tournament of 2022.

-Most of the tournaments in 2020 were cancelled due to the COVID-19 pandemic.
+Most of the tournaments in 2020 and 2021 were cancelled due to the COVID-19 pandemic.
 As a result, teams were awarded points based on their seeding for their respective tournaments.
-The Championship division received points based on the 2019 World Ranking, while Divisions IA, IB, and IIA received points based on the previous year's results.
-Divisions IIB and III were completed and scored as scheduled.
+The Championship division received points based on the previous year's ranking, while Divisions IA, IB, and IIA received points based on the previous year's results.
+Divisions IIB and III were completed and scored as scheduled in 2020.

 For the 2022 Winter Olympics, Russia was still under a 2019 ban by the World Anti-Doping Agency (WADA) because of that country's state-sponsored doping scheme.
 On 19 February 2021, the International Olympic Committee announced that individual athletes from Russia, who had consistently passed ongoing anti-doping tests, could compete under the acronym "ROC" (the full name "Russian Olympic Committee" could not be displayed), and that the flag of the Russian Olympic Committee would be used for the COVID-19 pandemic-delayed 2020 Summer Olympics and the unchanged 2022 Winter Olympics.